opensearch-project/documentation-website/_opensearch/install/tar.md

 {: .warning}

 ### Option 1: Test your Opensearch settings with security enabled
-// Consider putting a paragraph here to introduce?

 1. Change to the top directory of your OpenSearch install.
    ```bash
    cd /path/to/opensearch-{{site.opensearch_version}}